Children’s Dentistry – Center, TX

 At the Family Dental Center of East Texas, we want you to know that there’s no need to seek out a separate dentist for your son or daughter’s developing smile.
 Dr. Youngblood and Dr. Martinez are happy to treat babies, toddlers, teenagers, and every age group in-between!
 We want to help your loved one develop a positive relationship with the dentist’s office right from the beginning, which will hopefully lead to a lifetime of bright and confident teeth.
 Ready to schedule a visit?
 Contact us today in Center, TX.

-Why Choose Family Dental Center for Children’s Dentistry?
+Why Choose Family Dental Center of East Texas for Children’s Dentistry?

 - Friendly & Gentle Staff